dnsubkhyt/onlineStore/readme.md

 # My Library API System

-Welcome to the My Library API System!
-This is a Node.js-based application that manages a library of books and integrates weather data from an external API.
+Welcome to the My Online Store API System!
+This is a Node.js-based application that let user login/signup, place orders and create products .

 ## Table of Contents